CHAGA Mushroom Powder | Inonotus obliquus

 SPECIAL NOTE

-We do not advocate the use of any medicinal fungi in any particular way.
+We do not advocate the use of any plant in any particular way.
 We aim to support and encourage education around the traditional use of sacred plants.
 All information herein is provided for historical, educational and research purposes only.

 QUESTIONS